dmitryame/echowaves/README.markdown

 so that actionmailer failures are more visible.

+## LOCALIZATION

+We are using Rails I18n, and [javascript_i18n](http://github.com/qoobaa/javascript_i18n/tree/master) for localization.
+The javascript localization is generated from the rails one (in config/locales) by running the next rake task:

+    rake js:i18n:build

 ## REPORTING ISSUES

 If you find an issue or would like to make a suggestion on what functionality you would like to see in echowaves, you can do it at the [echowaves issues tracker](http://code.google.com/p/echowaves/issues)